pedrolmcastro/collections/README.md

 > **Warning:** The ENOSPC errno value is normally used in a different context, but for this library it signifies that there is no space left in the given collection, meaning it is full.

-## Desing
+## Design

-Although C is not an OOP language, the object oriented style was emulated by declaring the structures in `.c` files and using static functions to ensure encapsulation while also preceding "method" names with the "class" name and making its first argument a "this" reference to access the data required.
+Even though C is not an OOP language, the object oriented style was emulated by declaring the structures in `.c` files and using static functions to ensure encapsulation while also preceding "method" names with the "class" name and making its first argument a "this" reference to access the data required.

 ## Dependencies